Why are so many famous people gravitating towards BJJ

 The American singer reveals that while she loves rolling, she mainly trains private sessions in BJJ.
 Celebrities commonly train this way to avoid any accidental injury that could occur while rolling in a general class.
 After relapsing in 2018 though, Demi Lovato has taken a break from Brazilian Jiu Jitsu.
 During her appearance on the Joe Rogan Podcast in May 2021, she told the comedian that she would love to get back to training as she ‘missed Jiu Jitsu so much’.
-Interestingly, Joe Rogan is also a celebrity that trains Brazilian Jiu Jitsu who was awarded his black belt in 2012.
+Interestingly, Joe Rogan is also a celebrity that trains Brazilian Jiu Jitsu, and he received his black belt in 2012.
 Click here to listen to Demi and Joe discuss their love for BJJ.

 There is a lot of fun to be had on the Brazilian Jiu Jitsu mats.
 It’s clear that Demi really enjoyed her time training BJJ.